cshueyPD/IoT_Startup/README.md

       - Cost: Up to 1 billion messages: $2.30 (per million messages)
     - Alexa integration

+## STM32 Using freeRtos
+  freeRtos can be used inside of STM32Cube by enabling it under the "Middleware" tab.
+STM32 uses an abstraction layer, CMSIS, to interface with freeRtos.
+CMSIS functions control the timing/priority of the tasks/threads.
+An overview of CMSIS and its functions can be found [here](https://arm-software.github.io/CMSIS_5/RTOS2/html/rtos_api2.html#rtos_api2_basics).

 # Microsoft Azure
 1. Microsoft Azure RTOS [Github](https://github.com/azure-rtos)